Qatar FM says talks with Saudi break 'stalemate' - France 24

 The Saudi-led bloc made 13 key demands to resolve the dispute, including shutting down broadcaster Al Jazeera, downgrading ties with Iran and closing a Turkish military base on its territory.

-The Qatari foreign minister denied Doha had direct ties with the Brotherhood, branded by several countries -- including Saudi Arabia -- as a terrorist organisation.

-He added that Qatar was unwilling to alter its relationship with Turkey, which he said helped Doha weather the two-and-a-half-year crisis.
+In an interview broadcast by Al Jazeera on Monday, the Qatari foreign minister said Doha was unwilling to alter its relationship with Ankara, which helped the Gulf country weather the two-and-a-half-year crisis.

 "Any country that opened up for us and helped us during our crisis, we will remain grateful (to) them... we will never turn our back (on) them," he said.